Barnes7599/glossary/AI Glossary.md

 Automatically classifying the emotional tone of text—positive, negative, neutral, or finer-grained moods.
 Classic pipelines used lexicons and classifiers; today, LLMs or fine-tuned transformers score sentiment across reviews, tweets, support tickets, and more.
 Calibration matters: sarcasm, domain slang, and mixed feelings trip up naive models.

+# Sessions

+A "session" in AI refers to a defined period of interaction between a user and an AI system.
+It represents the duration from when a user initiates an interaction (e.g., starting a chat) until that interaction concludes (e.g., closing the chat or timing out).
+Sessions can include multiple chats and are often used to track user activity, preferences, and context over time.
+Key characteristics include:

+- State Management: Sessions often involve maintaining user data and context throughout the interaction.
+- Duration: Sessions can be short (one-time interactions) or long (extended dialogues).
+- Session IDs: Unique identifiers are often generated to track individual sessions for analytics or personalization.

 # Speech-to-Text

 Converting spoken audio into written words (automatic speech recognition).
 Modern systems chunk audio, detect phonemes or tokens, and decode with neural language models, handling accents, noise, and code-switching far better than in the 2010s.
 High-quality ASR underpins voice assistants, call-center analytics, meeting transcription, and accessibility tools.